Ultrabenosaurus/HTML5FileSystem/README.md

 ## Notes ##

 All paths should be from root, not relative, unless a `dir` parameter is required in which case all other paths should be relative to `dir`.
+Also, all paths should be provided as strings, not DirectoryEntry objects.

-Any method that takes a `success` parameter requires this to be a valid callback, as the underlying API methods return `void` and rely on callbacks themselves so no natural return is possible.
+Any method that takes `success` and/or `failure` parameters requires these to be valid callbacks, as the underlying API methods return `void` and rely on callbacks themselves so no natural return is possible.

 ## Commands ##